microsoft/debugpy/tests/timeline.md

 ### Basic expectations

 A *basic* expectation is described by the circumstances of the occurrence the expectation is to be realized (`expectation.circumstances`).
-Whereas the circumstances of an occurrence is a data object, the circumstances of the expectation is a *pattern*, as represented by a `Pattern` object from the `pattern` module.
-An expectation is realized by an occurrence if `occurrence.circumstances in expectation.circumstances` is true (where `in` is an overloaded operator of the `Pattern` object that is used to match values against it; see the docstrings for the `pattern` module for details on patterns).
+Whereas the circumstances of an occurrence is a data object, the circumstances of the expectation is usually a *pattern*, as represented by a `Some` object from the `patterns` package.
+An expectation is realized by an occurrence if `occurrence.circumstances == expectation.circumstances` is true (for patterns, the overloaded `==` operator is used for matching rather than equality; see the docstrings for the `patterns` package for details).
 For example, given a basic expectation with these circumstances:
 ```py
 ('Event', ANY, some.dict.containing({'threadId': 1}))
 ```